the-hypermedia-project/charter/hypermedia-elements.md

 5. **Embed As** - Define how to transclude a resource
 6. **Language** - Define the language of the transition

-### Link Transitions
+### Safe Transitions

-Links are a common category of transitions that are considered safe transitions.
+Safe transitions do not cause a change, and the resource transition is considered immutable.

 #### Links